softerhardware/CWKeyer/README.md

 (Added by DL1YCF.
 Note this is best done from the "terminal" app, then this is very similar to the linux case).

-All the libraries are inside the Arduino "app" file bundle (which is a directory tree) /Applications/Arduino.app.
+All the libraries are inside the Teensyduino "app" file bundle (which is a directory tree) /Applications/Teensyduino.app.
 Locate a sub-folder called "Audio", this will point you to the libraries for the Teensy.
 Normally this is located in

-/Applications/Arduino.app/Contents/Java/hardware/teensy/avr/libraries
+/Applications/Teensyduino.app/Contents/Java/hardware/teensy/avr/libraries

 You can copy the "Audio" folder within that folder to a safe place (or just delete it), and do the same to the "cores" folder one step higher, that is, the "cores" folder within

-/Applications/Arduino.app/Contents/Java/hardware/teensy/avr
+/Applications/Teensyduino.app/Contents/Java/hardware/teensy/avr

 Then proceed as in the linux case, that is, add a symbolic link named "cores" in the .../teensy/avr folder and two symbolic links called "Audio" and "CWKeyerShield" in the